rudymatela/leancheck/README.md

 similar to [Feat]'s.
 However, the ranking and ordering of values are defined differently.
 The interface is also different.

-In this README, lines ending with `-- >` indicate expected return values.
+Throughout this README lines that begin with the [symbol `>`] indicate a line entered into an interactive interpreter (`ghci`).
+The result of evaluating the expression is then printed on the following line.

 Installing